chiara-knicker/ctf_infra/README.md

 ## Set Up Cloudflare

 Create a Cloudflare account and add your domain.
 For your domain, take a note of your zone ID and create an API token with the 'Zone.DNS' permission.
-Store this token in ```secrets/cloudflare.ini``` like this:
+If you don't have an SSL certificate yet, store this token in ```secrets/cloudflare.ini``` like this:

 ```
 dns_cloudflare_api_token = your_token
 ```

-## Configure Terraform Variables
+## Configure Variables

-You will need to set the following:
+You will need to set the following in the variables.tfvars files and .env:

 - GCP project ID
+- project region (default is europe-west2)
+- name of service account used for terraform (the one created earlier)
-- path to your service account key
+- path to terraform service account key
-- path to the public key of the key pair you are using for SSH access
+- path to the public and private key used for SSH access
+- ssh user name (depends on VM image, default is ubuntu)
+- domain to use for CTFd
+- subdomain to use for CTFd
 - cloudflare API token
 - cloudflare zone ID

-The other variables have default values that can be adjusted if needed.
+Some terraform variables have default values that can be adjusted if needed.
 You can find them in the ```variables.tf``` file.

-## Configure Environment Variables

-You will need to set some environment variables yourself and others can be updated using the ```update_env.sh``` script after running terraform.
-The variables you have to set yourself are:
+Some variables in .env are updated using the ```update_env.sh``` script after running terraform.

-- SSH_USER: ssh user depends on VM image
-- SSH_PRIVATE_KEY: path to ssh private key used to ssh into VM
-- PROJECT_ID: GCP project name
-- REGION: GCP region
-- SA_TERRAFORM: name of service account used for terraform
-- SA_TERRAFORM_KEY: path to key of terraform service account
-- DOMAIN: domain to use for CTFd
-- CTFD_SUBDOMAIN: subdomain to use for CTFd

 ## HTTPS